 A brilliant idea, that uses a totally unattractive material and gives it new value through processing!

 The Industrial Craft project is another interesting answer to plastic pollution.

-Charlotte Kidger has worked together with Bakers Patterns, a UK producer of 3D models made of polyurethane and polystyrene foam (two plastic polymers).
+For this project, Charlotte Kidger has worked with Bakers Patterns (opened in a new window/tab), a UK producer of 3D models made of polyurethane and polystyrene foam (two plastic polymers).